hclimente/hclimente.github.io/_posts/2025-10-07-clustering-evaluation.md

 Clustering is often defined as the art of grouping similar points together, and dissimilar points apart.
 And here lies the first problem: how do we define similarity?
 How similar is similar enough?
 On one extreme, we can imagine a very loose definition such that every point is similar to every other point, and hence we have one big cluster.
 On the other end, the case in which every point is unique in its own way.

 The second problem is that similarity is not [transitive](https://en.wikipedia.org/wiki/Transitive_relation).
-Let's say we have three points, A, B and C. A is to B, and B to C, but A are very different.
+Let's say we have three people: Alice, Bob and Carol.
+Alice is like Bob, because they both love pasta.
+And Bob is like Carol, because they both enjoy Star Wars.
+But Alice would rather watch Frozen, and Carol prefers sushi.
 If we group all the points into one cluster, we satisfy the similarity requirement, but violate the dissimilarity one.
 If we put them all in different clusters, it's the other way around.

 And here lies the problem of clustering: it is an ill-defined task.
 There is no single correct answer, and different applications call for different trade-offs.
 As data scientists, our goal is to pick an algorithm and tune its hyperparameters in the way that best nagivates this trade-off.
 So how do we make the right choice?